p3palazzo/comparative-histories/chapter.md

 drift in both the scholarship of architectural history as well as the scope of (text)book writing.

-# Non-disciplinary history in architectural education #
+# Non-disciplinary history and disciplinary theory #

 Kathleen James-Chakraborty circumvented the pitfall of linear time in her book *Architecture since 1400*.
 She did so by explicitly